 In acknowledgement of the dangerous nature of controlling traffic, VicRoads requires that all field personnel designated as a Traffic Controller need to have completed the unit.
-Pro Training Australia is not a Registered Training Organisation (RTO) but as your consultant, we can help you to meet your training needs.
+As your consultant, we can help you to meet your training needs.

 Evidence must be collected that demonstrates competency in this unit.
 This evidence must be relevant to the roles within the sector’s work operations and satisfy all requirements of the unit performance criteria.
 This includes evidence that the participant can: